-Buoyed by the momentum built up over its four previous editions, Wine Paris & Vinexpo Paris 2024 has established itself as the nexus of the global wine and spirits community.
-Among the 3,900 exhibitors attending the exhibition are representatives from 50 producer countries divided between three halls (2.2, 5.1 and 5.2/5.3) that are entirely dedicated to international exhibitors.
+Buoyed by the momentum built up over its four previous exhibitions, Wine Paris & Vinexpo Paris 2024 has established itself as the nexus of the global wine and spirits community.
+Among the 4,074 exhibitors attending the event are representatives from 48 producer countries divided between three halls (2, 5.1 and 5.2) that are entirely dedicated to international exhibitors.

-In 2024, even more international producers are joining Wine Paris & Vinexpo Paris (+72% on 2023) with both new attendees and more extensive floor spaces.
+In 2024, even more international producers are joining Wine Paris & Vinexpo Paris (+59% on 2023) with both new attendees (12 new countries) and more extensive floor spaces (+53% floor space for international exhibitors).